 5G has the highest safe level of EMF emissions fraction.

 And the most growing recent concerns (and baseless) are that 5G is responsible for COVID-19 spreading.
 That even has led to vandalism attacks in the UK and Netherlands.
 But this is nothing more than a conspiracy theory.
 5G radiation can’t penetrate the skin or allow the virus to penetrate it.
-There is no evidence 5G radio frequencies cause or exacerbate the spread of the coronavirus.
+According to the WHO, there is no evidence 5G radio frequencies cause or exacerbate the spread of the coronavirus.
 Also, the protein shell of the virus is incapable of hijacking 5G radio signals.
 This is because radiation and viruses exist in different forms that do not interact.
 One is a biological phenomenon and the other exists on the electromagnetic spectrum.
 So keep calm.

 The end of the first part